-Apart from film, television and advertisements, Frederic is also a specialist for live-orchestral scoring, classical orchestration-, and music production; while he made his first live-scoring experience with the Budapest Scoring Orchestra in 2015.
+Apart from film, television and advertisements, Frederic is also a specialist for live-orchestral scoring, classical orchestration-, and music production; while he made his first live-scoring experiences with the Budapest Scoring Orchestra in 2015.
 In 2016 he started his “Piano Stories” series, under the pseudonym “PianoPassion”.
-Within the same year, several of his piano music originals were featured in the multiple award-winning, best-selling, German audio-book “Im Garten Der Pusteblumen” (adapted from the French original- “La Vallée des Moulins”).
+Within the same year, several of his piano music originals were featured in the multiple award-winning, best-selling, German audio-book “Im Garten Der Pusteblumen” (adapted from the French original “La Vallée des Moulins”).
 Further, his music is used in thousands of Youtube/Online projects, many of them gone viral.
 His collaboration with Rudy Mancuso reached over 25 Mil. views.
 Apart from that he collaborated as well with K-Pop Star Cho Kyuhyun – for his sold-out Japan “One Voice” Tour (2017).
-In 2018 he orchestrated and re-arranged Ignacio Constant’s musical debut single “Si Te Atreves a Soñar”, once again recorded with the marvelous Budapest Scoring Orchestra and following the style of Neo-classical Pop Opera, which received over a half Million views on Facebook.
+In 2018 he orchestrated and re-arranged Ignacio Constant’s musical debut single “Si Te Atreves a Soñar”, once again recorded with the marvelous Budapest Scoring Orchestra and following the style of Neo-classical Pop Opera, which received hundred thousands of views on Facebook.
 In 2019 he co-produced and orchestrated the live-symphonic trailer music for the upcoming Indy Video Game “Gravastar” , and orchestrated/co-arranged “Maasim Tovim”, with vocals from yiddish Popstar Benny Friedman.
-This also shows his versatility, in terms of scoring a bright variety of different styles: from Minimalistic Piano, to Horror, up to Disney-esque Magic – and (al-)most anything in between!
+This also shows his versatility, in terms of scoring a bright variety of different styles: from Minimalistic Piano, to Horror flicks, up to Disney-esque Sparkle – and (al-)most anything in between!

 He writes music for several A++ Libraries (most of them located in Los Angeles); such as “Music Junkies”, “Montage Mx”, “Score-A-Score”, and just recently joined one of the Industrie’s biggest players: “Megatrax“, by invitation of Grammy Nominee Derek Jones.